 Figure 4.
 Location of different organs in the four abdominal regions.

+Organs in the abdominal cavity and their location with respect to four abdominal quadrants.

 Figure 5.
 Areas of auscultation for abdominal bruits. (motion graphics)

 Auscultations for abdominal bruits should be performed over aorta, and bilaterally over renal, iliac and femoral arteries, as shown.